The local polynomial hull near a degenerate CR singularity -- Bishop discs revisited: Introduction and statement of results

 Note that when $p\in\srf$ is either elliptic or hyperbolic, it is non-parabolic in the sense of Definition~\ref{D:non-para}.
-We wish to extend what we know about local polynomial convexity at a non-parabolic, non-degenerate CR~singularity to the degenerate case.
-When $(\srf,p)$ is presented in the Bishop normal form near a non-parabolic, non-degenerate $p$, we have holomorphic coordinates $(z,w)$ in which --- using the the notation of \eqref{E:normform} --- $\mathscr{F}_2$ is real-valued.
-This last fact is of importance to Bishop's proofs in \cite[Section~3]{bishop:dmcEs65}.
-We need to reformulate this for non-degenerate CR singularities in order to extend the Bishop/Forstneri{\v{c}}-Stout dichotomy to the degenerate setting.
-Hence, we need the following:
+We wish to extend the Bishop/Forstneri{\v{c}}--Stout dichotomy (for non-parabolic, non-degenerate CR~singularities) to the degenerate setting.
+When $(\srf,p)$ is presented in the Bishop normal form near a non-parabolic, non-degenerate $p$, we have holomorphic coordinates $(z,w)$ in which --- using the notation of \eqref{E:normform} --- $\mathscr{F}_2$ is real-valued.
+This last fact is of central importance to Bishop's proofs in \cite[Section~3]{bishop:dmcEs65}.
+This motivates the following:

-\begin{definition} Let $\srf$ be a smooth real surface in $\cplx^2$, and let $p\in\srf$ be an isolated CR~singularity.
-Suppose $T_p(\srf)$ has finite order of contact $2\leq m<\infty$ with $\srf$ at $p$.
-We say that {\em $\srf$ is thin at $p$} if there exist holomorphic coordinates $(z,w)$ centered at $p$ such that $\srf$ is locally the graph
+\begin{definition} Let $\srf$ be a $\smoo^k$-smooth real surface in $\cplx^2$, $k\geq 3$, and let $p\in\srf$ be an isolated CR~singularity.
+Suppose $T_p(\srf)$ has finite order of contact $2\leq m<k$ with $\srf$ at $p$.
+We say that {\em $\srf$ is thin at $p$} if there exist holomorphic coordinates $(z,w)$ centered at $p$ such that $\srf$ is locally a graph of the form \eqref{E:normform} above, and with respect to which $\lead$ ($\lead$ has the same meaning as in Definition~\ref{D:non-para}) is real-valued. \end{definition}

-and such that the leading homogeneous component of the graphing function, denoted by $\lead$, is real-valued. \end{definition}

 When, for the pair $(\srf,p)$, $p$ is a non-parabolic, non-degenerate CR~singularity (in which case $\srf$ is {\em always} thin at $p$) the works \cite{bishop:dmcEs65} and \cite{forstnericStout:ncpcs91}, when read together, imply that the local polynomial convexity of $\srf$ at $p$ is determined precisely by the sign of a certain Maslov-type index, denoted by $\MasInd(\srf,p)$.
-Specifically: \begin{itemize} \item[$(*)$] {\em When $p\in\srf$ is a non-parabolic, non-degenerate (hence thin) CR~singularity, $\srf$ is locally polynomially convex at $p$ if and only in $\MasInd(\srf,p)\leq 0$.} \end{itemize} The reader is directed to Section~\ref{S:Maslov} for the set-up needed to define the index $\MasInd(\srf,p)$ precisely.
-The goal of this paper is to attempt to extend $(*)$ to non-parabolic CR~singularities in general.
-The following theorem says, among other things, that $\MasInd(\srf,p)>0\impl \srf$ is {\em not} locally polynomially convex at $p$.
-We conjecture that the converse is true too.
-The grounds for this conjecture is a partial converse that we present in Theorem~\ref{T:negInd}.
-We begin, however, with the following theorem.
+Specifically: \begin{itemize} \item[$(*)$] {\em When $p\in\srf$ is a non-parabolic, non-degenerate (hence thin) CR~singularity, $\srf$ is locally polynomially convex at $p$ if and only if $\MasInd(\srf,p)\leq 0$.} \end{itemize} The reader is directed to Section~\ref{S:Maslov} for the precise definition of the index $\MasInd(\srf,p)$.
+The goal of this paper is to attempt to extend $(*)$ to non-parabolic, degenerate CR~singularities.
+That brings us to our first theorem, which says, among other things, that $\MasInd(\srf,p)>0\impl \srf$ is {\em not} locally polynomially convex at $p$.